Everything Old is New Again

 Coasters

-The last part of the project used all the prior work, remixed in multiple ways, to illustrate a series of new milk cap designs to be used as coasters.
+The last part of the project used all the new vector art, remixed in multiple ways, to illustrate a series of new milk cap designs which will be used as coasters.
 Milk caps are a beautiful mix of typography and badge design with a very limited color palette.

 Wrapping up